Hawker Siddeley / Fuller Electric / ASEA

-Originally the British representative of a Swedish company, visits of engineers between the two countries continued at least until the 1950s; and the works in Walthamstow supplied an overseas market stretching from Abu Dhabi and Argentina to the USSR and Zimbabwe.
+Originally the British arm of a Swedish company, visits of engineers between the two countries continued at least until the 1950s; and the works in Walthamstow supplied an overseas market stretching from Abu Dhabi and Argentina to the USSR and Zimbabwe.
 Major projects included designing and supplying the transformers for the CERN synchrotron in Switzerland and the smoothing reactors for the first Cross-Channel power supply.

 To explore the history of the factory and the achievements of its workers, WFOHW carried out an oral history project to interview former employees about their memories of working for the company, as a record of local working life in the 20th Century.
 Interviewees covered nearly seventy years of the factory’s life, from those who started in the mid 1930s and worked through to the 1980s, through those who joined in the years of expansion in the 1960s, and to those who started in the 1980s and were there at the final closure.
 Several had worked their way up having joined the company straight from school, either through the specialist manufacturing departments of the factory – such as core winding – or through the design and development departments of the offices.
 Their interviews cover both technical details of their work and memories of the work atmosphere and social activities of the company.